mpatacchiola/blog/_posts/2017-01-29-dissecting-reinforcement-learning-4.markdown

 Takahashi, Y., Schoenbaum, G., & Niv, Y. (2008).
 Silencing the critics: understanding the effects of cocaine sensitization on dorsolateral and ventral striatum in the context of an actor/critic model.
 Frontiers in neuroscience, 2, 14.

 Williams, R. J. (1992).
 Simple statistical gradient-following algorithms for connectionist reinforcement learning.
 Machine learning, 8(3-4), 229-256.

+Witten, I. H. (1977).
+An adaptive optimal controller for discrete-time Markov environments.
+Information and control, 34(4), 286-295.